Louis Gruenberg: Film composer

-Gruenberg worked on the musical scoring for John Ford's masterpiece Stagecoach (1939), incorporating folk songs; the four other composers who worked with him are named on the Academy Award Stagecoach won for Best Music Scoring in that legendary year – against such tough competition as Dimitri Tiomkin, Erich Korngold and Aaron Copland – but Gruenberg, inexplicably, is not on the list of nominees.
+Gruenberg worked on the musical scoring for John Ford's masterpiece Stagecoach (1939), incorporating folk songs.
+The four other composers who worked with him are named on the Academy Award Stagecoach won for Best Music Scoring that year, but Gruenberg is not on the list of nominees.
 He heads the list of the five-man team who worked on the score in the official credits, and was soon well known in the industry as having worked on Stagecoachs Oscar-winning score.

-Gruenberg soon composed an original film score under his sole credit for So Ends Our Night (1941) adapted from famous German exile Remarque's fourth novel, starring Oscar-winner Fredric March, Margaret Sullavan and a very young Glenn Ford as desperate exiles whom Nazi Germany's rise has rendered stateless.
-Knowing well the Vienna in which much of the film takes place, Gruenberg composed an enormous breadth of source music, a loving homage to the world of Austrian and German music he had grown up in, now lost to Nazi madness.
+Gruenberg soon composed an original film score under his sole credit for So Ends Our Night (1941) adapted from famous German exile Remarque's fourth novel, starring Oscar-winner Fredric March, Margaret Sullavan and Glenn Ford as exiles whom Nazi Germany's rise have rendered stateless.
+Due to his familiarity with the Vienna in which much of the film is set, Gruenberg composed source music, a homage to the world of Austrian and German music he had grown up in, now under Nazi control.
 Gruenberg was nominated for the Academy Award for Best Original Score.

 In 1942, Gruenberg was again nominated for his next film, along with Columbia's head of music, Morris Stoloff, for Best Dramatic Score for Commandos Strike at Dawn (1942), directed by John Farrow and starring Paul Muni in a story of a secret Allied attack on the Nazi-occupied Norwegian coast.
 Originally, Stoloff had convinced his boss, Harry Cohn, to hire Stravinsky for this job, since the Russian genius happened to be sitting out the war in Los Angeles.
 Stravinsky's wife, Vera, discovered some Norwegian folk songs in a used LA book shop, and Stravinsky set to work adapting these with his usual speed.
 When the prolific composer finished his score before a single frame of film had been shot; Stoloff ruefully paid Stravinsky and gave the work back.
 Months later, Stoloff brought Gruenburg on to compose to the completed film, as was the usual practice.
 Stravinsky, never one to let work go to waste, refashioned his unused score into "Four Norwegian Moods", and Gruenberg was nominated for another Oscar.

 His next film job, An American Romance, was a heart-breaking failure for its director, King Vidor, a $3 million Technicolor tale of a steel industrialist that nobody saw; an uncredited composer was brought in to patch up the half-hour that was lopped out of it after its first screenings, before it lost a million dollars.
 It ended director King Vidor's long career at MGM.